Congregation B'nai Amoona

 Congregation B'nai Amoona is an egalitarian Conservative synagogue, located at 324 South Mason Road, Creve Coeur, Missouri, in the United States.
 It evolved from a small Orthodox congregation of primarily German-speaking members into an English-speaking Conservative congregation.

 Overview

 The congregation is an egalitarian (i.e. men and women have religious equality) synagogue affiliated with Masorti Judaism.

-The B'nai Amoona Religious School teaches extracurricular Hebrew and religious studies.
-The Early Childhood Center offers programs for infants through pre-kindergarten.
-The Al Fleishman Day Camps, B'nai Ami and Ramot Amoona, are modeled after Camp Ramah.
+The congregation offers programming for families and young adults.
+The B'nai Amoona Religious School teaches extracurricular Hebrew and religious studies and the Early Childhood Center offers programs for infants through pre-kindergarten.
+Day Camps, B'nai Ami and Ramot Amoona, modeled after Camp Ramah, are available in the summer.
 B'nai Amoona and the Saul Mirowitz Jewish Day School [formerly the Solomon Schechter Day School] are housed on the same campus.

 B'nai Amoona is the only Conservative synagogue in St. Louis that maintains its own cemetery, located in University City, Missouri.

 The congregation has approximately 800 families including interfaith couples.